Skip to main content

 Staff taking care of children aged up to 3 years

-Care for children aged up to 3 years is provided by childminders in crèches and kids’ clubs, day-care providers and nannies.
+Staff taking care of children aged up to 3 years are not classified as teachers in the national legislation.
+Care for children in this age group is provided by childminders in crèches and kids’ clubs, day-care providers and nannies.

-There is no uniform initial education system for childminders working in crèches or kids’ clubs or day-care providers.
-The qualification requirements specified in the legislation indicate various possible initial education paths, but both groups of staff must hold at least a general or vocational secondary school qualification or a higher education qualification.
-Those who do not meet specific requirements are required to complete a training course in childcare; the duration and the range of programme contents are set out in the national legislation.
+There is no uniform initial education system for childminders or day-care providers.
+The qualification requirements specified in the legislation indicate various possible initial education pathways, but both groups of staff must hold at least a general or vocational secondary school qualification, or a higher education qualification.
+Those who do not meet specific requirements concerning the profile or field of initial education and/or work experience should complete a training course in childcare.
+The legislation specifies the duration and the range of training contents.

 Crèches and kids’ clubs employ childminders on the basis of an employment contract.
-Childminders in public crèches and kids’ clubs are local government employees, whereas the those working in non-public institutions are subject to the generally applicable provisions of the Labour Code.
-Day-care providers can be either self-employed or employed in a crèche or kids’ club, based on an employment contract, in accordance with the Labour Code or a service contract in accordance with the Civil Code.
-Childminders and day-care providers retire in accordance with the generally applicable legislation.
+Childminders in public crèches and kids’ clubs administered by the local authorities have the status of local government employees, whereas those working in non-public childcare institutions are subject to the generally applicable provisions of the Labour Code.
+Day-care providers can be either self-employed or employed in a crèche or kids’ club, based on an employment contract, in accordance with the Labour Code, or a service contract in accordance with the Civil Code.

-The legislation requires that both childminders working in crèches and kids’ clubs and day-care providers systematically engage in professional development; this includes participation in regular and mandatory training in first aid for children.
-The entity administering a childcare institution provides fee-free training courses to childminders and employed day-care providers.
+The legislation requires that both childminders and day-care providers systematically engage in continuing professional development, and the mandatory childcare standards specify the minimum annual number of hours for training to be provided within the working time.
+The entity administering a childcare institution provides fee-free training courses to employed childminders and day-care providers.
+Childcare institutions receive funding for staff development from the local authorities’ own resources, the State budget and/or EU programmes.

 School education teachers

 In terms of organisation, there are two models of initial teacher education: a concurrent model and a consecutive model.
-Initial education in the predominating concurrent model comprises compulsory subject-specific training and professional / teacher training as part of the teaching specialism track in a degree programme.
-In the consecutive model, those who did not choose the teaching specialism within a degree programme but choose the teaching profession after graduation can complete professional / teacher training as part of a non-degree postgraduate programme.
+Initial education based on the predominating concurrent model includes compulsory subject-specific training and professional teacher training as part of a first- and second-cycle programme or a long-cycle programme.
+In the consecutive model, those who did not choose a degree programme based on the national standard for initial teacher education but choose the teaching profession after graduation can complete professional teacher training as part of a non-degree postgraduate programme.

 As a general rule, to meet the qualification requirements for the profession, prospective teachers should complete: